mattrussi/gitlab-com-runbooks/docs/registry/db-post-deployment-migrations.md

 1. Confirm that the registry version indicated in the Change Request matches the one (and there is only one) running in the target environment ([dashboard](https://dashboards.gitlab.net/d/registry-app/registry-application-detail?orgId=1&from=now-5m&to=now&viewPanel=3));

-1. Connect to a cluster from the environment for which maintenance is occurring ([runbook](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/kube/k8s-oncall-setup.md#kubernetes-api-access));
+1. Connect to any cluster from the environment for which maintenance is occurring ([runbook](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/kube/k8s-oncall-setup.md#kubernetes-api-access));

-    **TODO:** It is unclear whether PDMs need to be run on multiple clusters.
-As this is DB related, and all the pods are connecting to the same DB, we believe it only needs to be run once from any cluster that has registry deployed.
-It would be good to have that information in the runbook.
+    **Note** that the regional clusters in `gprd` and `gstg` do not have any Registry pods.
+So, you can connect to any one of the three zonal clusters.

 1. Find the oldest container registry Pod (ignore Pods that have `-migrations-` in the name!):

-    **TODO:** Why should we choose the oldest registry Pod?
-Deployments will be blocked during a PDM change request anyway.
-So, all the pods will be running the same version.
-Is there any other reason to select the oldest registry pod?
-Or can we just use any registry pod?

    ```sh
    kubectl get pods -n gitlab -l app=registry --sort-by=.metadata.creationTimestamp | head -n 2